 - Hidden Depths: The POV stories "Reirin" and "Rites" show that there's more to the Tusken Raiders than killing anyone that isn't them and have a very religious culture.
 At least one Tusken (namely Reirin) wants to get off Tatooine.

-- Horse of a Different Color: They use Banthas as mounts.
+- Horse of a Different Color: They use Banthas as mounts, and according to outside materials, are freakishly devoted to the things.

 - Improbable Aiming Skills: While Obi-Wan claims their accuracy pales in comparison to Imperial Stormtroopers, they are good enough shots with a long gun to bring down a podracer going several hundred miles an hour... though it may have been sheer luck, as they missed every shot on the Jawas that were immediately upon the wreck so badly that the Jawas act as if nothing's happening.